-In connection with these responsibilities, as discussed elsewhere in this Proxy Statement, the Audit Committee held four meetings and five telephonic meetings during the Company's 2013 fiscal year.
+In connection with these responsibilities, as discussed elsewhere in this Proxy Statement, the Audit Committee held four meetings and six telephonic meetings during the Company's 2014 fiscal year.
 These meetings were designed, among other things, to facilitate and encourage communication among the Audit Committee, management, the internal auditors and the independent registered public accounting firm.
 The Audit Committee discussed with representatives of the independent registered public accounting firm the overall scope and plans for these audits.
-The Audit Committee also met with representatives of KPMG, with and without management and the internal auditors present, to discuss the Company's fiscal year 2013 financial statements and the Company's internal control over financial reporting.
-The Audit Committee also reviewed and discussed the December 28, 2013 audited financial statements with management and reviewed and discussed the status of the Company's internal control over financial discussed with representatives of the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 16, "Communications with Audit Committees", adopted by the Public Company Accounting Oversight Board regarding KPMG's independence from the Company.
+The Audit Committee also met with representatives of KPMG, with and without management and the internal auditors present, to discuss the Company's fiscal year 2014 financial statements and the Company's internal control over financial reporting.
+The Audit Committee also reviewed and discussed the December 27, 2014 audited financial statements with management and reviewed and discussed the the Company's internal control over financial reporting with management and the internal auditors.
+The Audit Committee also discussed with representatives of the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 16, "Communications with Audit Committees", adopted by the Public Company Accounting Oversight Board, and also received written disclosures and the letter from KPMG required by the Public Company Accounting Oversight Board regarding KPMG's independence from the Company.
 The Audit Committee had discussions with representatives of the independent registered public accounting firm concerning the independence of the independent registered public accounting firm under the rules and regulations governing auditor independence promulgated under the Sarbanes-Oxley Act.
-The Audit Committee had discussions with management and the internal auditors concerning the process used to support certifications by the Company's Chief Executive Officer and Chief Financial Officer that are required by the Securities and Exchange Commission ("SEC") and the Sarbanes-Oxley Act to accompany the Company's periodic filings with the SEC.
+The Audit Committee had discussions with management and the internal auditors concerning the process used to support certifications by the Company's Chief Executive Officer and Chief Financial Officer that are required by the Securities and Exchange Commission (

 The Board has determined that Mr. Bannister, Mr. Henning and Mr. Thoele, each an independent director under the NASDAQ and SEC audit committee structure and membership requirements, meet the SEC criteria of an "audit committee financial expert" under the standards established by Item 407(d) of Regulation S-K under the Securities Act.
-Mr. Bannister's background and experience includes serving as a Managing Director of Deutsche Bank Alex Brown Incorporated, a General Partner of Grotech Capital Group, and currently as Chairman of the North American Region of FTI Consulting, Inc., a global business consulting firm listed on the New York Stock Exchange.
+Mr. Bannister's background and experience includes serving as a Managing Director of Deutsche Bank Alex Brown Incorporated, a General Partner of Grotech Capital Group, and as a senior executive with FTI Consulting, Inc., a global business consulting firm listed on the New York Stock Exchange.
 In addition, Mr. Bannister was a certified public accountant employed as an audit manager at the firm of Deloitte, Haskins and Sells.
-Mr. Henning's background and experience includes serving in various capacities with Ernst & Young from 1961 to 2000, including Deputy Chairman of Ernst & Young from December 1999 to October 2000 and Chief Executive Officer of Ernst & Young International from

-September 1993 to December 1999.
+Mr. Henning's background and experience includes serving in various capacities with Ernst & Young from 1961 to 2000, including Deputy Chairman of Ernst & Young from December 1999 to October 2000 and Chief Executive Officer of Ernst & Young International from September 1993 to December 1999.
 Mr. Thoele's background and experience includes service as an audit partner with KPMG from 1982 to 2009.
-Mr. Thoele also served as Managing Partner of the Jacksonville office of KPMG from 1991 to 2007, the partner in charge of the North Florida audit practice of KPMG from 1996 to 2007 and as a lead partner in KPMG's private equity practice from 2007 to 2009.
+Mr. Thoele served as Managing Partner of the Jacksonville office of KPMG from 1991 to 2007, the partner in charge of the North Florida audit practice of KPMG from 1996 to 2007 and as a lead partner in KPMG's private equity practice from 2007 to 2009.

-During 2013, the Audit Committee preapproved the continuation of all non-audit services to be rendered to the Company by the independent registered public accounting firm in 2013 (which services are disclosed elsewhere in this Proxy Statement) and concluded that these services were compatible with maintaining the independence of the registered public accounting firm.
+During 2014, the Audit Committee preapproved the continuation of all non-audit services to be rendered to the Company by the independent registered public accounting firm in 2014 (which services are disclosed elsewhere in this Proxy Statement) and concluded that these services were compatible with maintaining the independence of the registered public accounting firm.